 The trigger pull is very similar to 1911 pistols.
 There is almost no take-up to the wall, and then the break is crisp and deliberate.
 The pull is also straight back.

-For a extremely compact gun the trigger is actually nice which I really wasn’t expecting.
+For an extremely compact gun, the trigger is actually nice which I really wasn’t expecting.

 There’s no rail on this gun, and quite honestly, it’s too small to warrant a flashlight attachment.

-Their might be some grips with built in lasers or other options you may want but overall this gun isn’t lacking due to the absence of a rail.
+There might be some grips with built-in lasers or other options you may want but overall this gun isn’t lacking due to the absence of a rail.

 The scorpion I got is a shade of tan (I’ve been called color blind so take that for what you will).
 The guns milling on the slide is stylish but also functional.
 The gun has black accents that compliment it well.

 The overall looks of the gun will appeal to most gun enthusiasts and while I like the color I might spring for the all-black P938 instead.